 So, you’re supposed to design your yearbook cover and have a blank page in front of you.
 You’ve been staring at that computer screen all day, but you can’t figure out what to do or where to start.

 Sometimes, starting is the hardest part.
 Personally, as a designer, I find that it helps if you start by looking for inspiration.
-It can help you visualise what you like and what you don’t like.
+It can help you visualize what you like and what you don’t like.

 At my very first job.
 I would just start working right away without looking for inspiration or doing any research.
 I found it to be very difficult, because I was limiting my designs to what I knew and was familiar with.
-I slowly realised that looking for inspiration was the key to give me a fresh perspective and new ideas to work with.
+I slowly realized that looking for inspiration was the key to give me a fresh perspective and new ideas to work with.